Ready to Grow Social-Emotional Learning in Your District?

 It's critical to build an SEL team if you want to increase the impact of this work.
 But whether you're making your first—or next—SEL hire, it can be hard to know what position to hire for and what skills to look for in candidates.

 You don't have to start from scratch.
-In this toolkit, we've compiled 5 ready-to-use job descriptions for existing and emerging SEL jobs.
+Our Ready-to-Use SEL Job Descriptions toolkit has been downloaded by hundreds of educators and administrators since its original release.
+We've updated this toolkit for 2021 with two new pre-written job descriptions for emerging roles.
 These descriptions are based on insights from our partner districts, and are open source and free to use as templates.

 This Toolkit Includes:

-✔ Descriptions for roles like Director of Social-Emotional Learning & SEL Coordinator
+✔ Descriptions for critical roles, such Director of Social-Emotional Learning, SEL Coordinator/Specialist, and SEL Coach

-✔ A direct contribution from Johnston County Public Schools (NC)
+✔ A job description from Johnston County Public Schools (NC) for SEL Interventionist

-✔ Summary of responsibilities and requirements for each role
+✔ A summary of responsibilities and requirements for each role

 The job descriptions are available in Word and Google Doc formats after downloading.